Research Instruction Program

 WMU librarians have created a set of Information Literacy Core Competencies, with examples of skills, goals and objectives that students should acquire during their university years.
 These core competencies are based on the Association of College and Research Libraries' Information Literacy Competency Standards for Higher Education.

 Instructors, if you would like to know how to incorporate information literacy into your class, go to our Teaching and Consultation page.
-You may also choose to directly schedule a research instruction session by clicking here.
+You may also choose to directly schedule a research instruction session.

 For more information about what the Libraries hope students are able to do when they become information literate, see our Information Literacy Core Competencies page.